 All students must complete a comprehensive examination which contains both written and oral components.

-5. Thesis Proposal
+5. Thesis Proposal to be defended orally

 Students must develop, prepare in written form, and orally defend a thesis proposal.
 CLICK HERE for the Thesis Advisory Committee / Thesis Proposal Meeting Form.